dotnet/csharplang/proposals/low-level-struct-improvements.md

     }
 }
 ```

+The attribute uses `int` instead of `bool` to allow for future lifetime expansions in this space.

 The compiler will emit this attribute on the element targeted by the `scoped` or `unscoped` syntax.
 This is true for types, methods and parameters.
 This will only be emitted when the syntax causes the value to differ from its default state.
 For example `scoped out` will cause no attribute to be emitted.